softwaremill/ox/doc/fork-join.md

 ## User, daemon and unsupervised forks

-In supervised scopes, forks created using `fork` behave as daemon threads.
+Forks created using `fork` behave as daemon threads.
 That is, their failure ends the scope, but the scope will also end once the body and all user forks succeed, regardless if the (daemon) fork is still running.

 Alternatively, a user fork can be created using `forkUser`.
 Such a fork is required to complete successfully, in order for the scope to end successfully.
 Hence, when the body of the scope completes, the scope will wait until all user forks have completed as well.

-Finally, entirely unsupervised forks can be started using `forkUnsupervised`.
+Finally, entirely unsupervised forks can be started using `forkPlain`.

 ## Unsupervised scopes

-An unsupervised scope can be created using `scoped`.
-Any forks started within are unsupervised.
-This is considered an advanced feature, and should be used with caution.
+An unsupervised scope can be created using `unsupervised`.
+Within such scopes, only `forkPlain` and `forkCancellable` forks can be started.

-Such a scope ends, once the code block passed to `scoped` completes.
+Such a scope ends, once the code block passed to `unsupervised` completes.
 Then, all running forks are cancelled.
-Still, the scope completes (that is, the `scoped` block returns) only once all forks have completed.
+Still, the scope completes (that is, the `unsupervised` block returns) only once all forks have completed.

 Fork failures aren't handled in any special way, and can be inspected using the `Fork.join()` method.

+For helper method, the capability that needs to be passed is `OxPlain`, a subtype of `Ox` that only allows starting unsupervised forks.

 ## Cancelling forks